-I’ve lived in Hampstead for 2 and a half years and I love this London neighbourhood.
-Known to locals as Hampstead Village, Hampstead does have a very village atmosphere to it thanks to its relaxed vibe, green areas and historical buildings, but it’s still in zone 2 on the tube, and only 3 stops away from the craziness of Camden Town.
+I lived in Hampstead for 2 and a half years and I love this London neighbourhood.
+Known to locals as Hampstead Village, Hampstead does have a very village atmosphere to it thanks to its relaxed vibe, green areas and historical buildings, but it’s still in zone 2 on the tube and only 3 stops away from the craziness of Camden Town.

 I know Hampstead pretty well, I’ve spent many weekends wandering its streets and I’m always telling people that they need to visit!
 Although I’ve written a few blog posts on Hampstead already I thought it was about time I gave you a big list of the best things to see in Hampstead, the best places to eat in Hampstead, the best places to drink in Hampstead and some unique things to do in Hampstead too!

-So get a day blocked out in your diary because you’re going to want to visit Hampstead after reading this!
+So get a day blocked out in your diary because you’re going to want to visit Hampstead in London after reading this!

 My other Hampstead posts are: